-Table 4-6.
-Link Status parameters. ----------------- -------- -------------
+Table 4 -6.
+Link Status parameters. --------- ---------- -------- -------------

 Parameter Description Status Display the SSID and MAC ID of the network the card is connecting to.
-Current Channel Display the number of the radio channel and the frequency used for networking.
-Current Tx Rate Display the transmission rate of the network.
+Current Channel Display the radio channel's number and the frequency used for networking.
+Current Tx Rate Display the network's transmission rate.
 The maximum transmission rate is 54 Mbps.
 Throughput (kbits/sec) Display the speed of data transmitted and received.
-Link Quality This bar indicates the quality of the link.
+Link Quality This bar indicates the link's quality.
 The higher the percentage, the better the quality. dBm If you want to know the signal strength in dBm, select this check box.
 Signal Strength This bar shows the signal strength level.
 The higher percentage shown in the bar, the more radio signal has been received by the card.
-This indicator helps find the proper position of the wireless device for quality network operation.
+This indicator helps find the wireless device's proper position for quality network operation.
 OK button Click on this button to exit the screen.